Rwin-X/Rwin-X/README.md

 [✦] Become a highly skilled cybersecurity professional [✦] Explore and create
 [✦] learn and fit in consistency
-[✦] no ego/only learn and share annonymosly
+[✦] no ego/only learn and share anonymously
 [✦] focus on the showing up all days (consistency)
 ```